siddhi-sundar/ai_tools_creatives-/README.md

 # ai_tools_creatives-
 Empowering Artists in the AI Era: A comprehensive chart of text, image, audio, video, and design tools with key details on privacy, data handling, ownership, and ethics.
-Updated each month.
-Mission?
-To help creatives stay empowered with the right information and in control of their work.
+Updated each month to help creatives stay aware, empowered, and in control of their work when working with AI tools.